- Are disposable vapes being banned?

 Disposable vapes became an instant hit, with many vapers adopting them for their convenience and ease of use.
 This success saw the market explode, with up to 7.7 million sold every week.

-The sheer popularity of disposable vapes has ensured that they’re a hot topic within the industry, with issues such as illicit market vapes, underage vaping and environmental impact coming to the fore.
+However, the sheer popularity of disposable vapes has made them a hot topic within the industry, with issues such as illicit market vapes, underage vaping and environmental impact coming to the fore.

 Are disposable vapes being banned?

 On 24 October 2024 the new Labour Government announced that The Environmental Protection (Single-use Vapes) (England) Regulations 2024 draft regulations have been tabled to be voted on in Parliament.
-Once voted on, if the regulations pass they will be brought into force on 1st June 2025, and the Welsh Government have confirmed they intend to follow this same timeline.
-It is expected that both Scotland and Northern Ireland will adjust their current timescales to align with this new date also.
+The regulations passed the vote and are now due to be be brought into force on 1st June 2025, with Wales, Scotland and Northern Ireland following this same timeline.

 UK Government draft regulations